oneapi-src/oneDNN/README.md

 We will review your contribution and, if any additional fixes or modifications are necessary, may provide feedback to guide you.
-When accepted, your pull request will be merged into our internal and GitHub repositories.
+When accepted, your pull request will be merged the repository.

 ## System Requirements
 Intel MKL-DNN supports Intel(R) 64 architecture processors and is optimized for